IBM/visualize-food-insecurity/README.md

 ## Sample output

-Use a final _Analyze the results_ or _Conclusion_ step above, plus sample output to wrap up the journey for a developer running it and also for people that are only going to read the README.
-Sample output format will vary depending on the journey technology used.
+Use a final _Analyze the results_ or _Conclusion_ step above, plus sample output to wrap up the code pattern for a developer running it and also for people that are only going to read the README.
+Sample output format will vary depending on the code pattern technology used.

 ## Links